 In order for the Authority's RIPA authorisations to take effect, they must be approved by a Magistrate.
-That process requires applicants in person to appear for the Authority and the official court service guidance makes it clear that these should be investigators not lawyers.
+That process requires applicants in person to appear for the Authority.

 Any person from this Authority wishing to make an application must be named in this annex and must take to court a copy of this annex and their official identification.
 The following have been appointed under section 223(1) of the Local Government Act 1972 to appear for the Authority and are approved applicants in accordance with paragraph 9.2 of this policy:

-Name Section Appointed
+Name Section Appointed from

-from

 Caroline Bell Street Scene 15/04/14

 Jane Spink Environmental Health 15/04/14

-Yvonne Dunn Planning Enforcement 15/04/14
+Yvonne Dunn Planning 15/04/14

 Andrew Paddon Environmental Health 15/04/14

 Steven Greener Licensing 17/10/17

 Adrian Hills Street Scene 17/10/17

 Talent Masuku Planning Enforcement 17/10/17

 Tara Miller Environmental Health 17/10/17

 Siobhan Sheridan Environmental Health 17/10/17

 Mark Stanbury Environmental Health 11/12/18

+Andy Parkman Community Safety Officer 08/10/19

-Jonathan Woodhams Community Safety 01/10/23 Peter Miles Revenues & Benefits Counter Fraud and Compliance Officer 08/11/21
+Peter Miles Revenues & Benefits Counter fraud and Compliance officer 08/11/21